reymon359/how-to-live/docs/don't give more importance to things than they already have/index.md

-# Don't give more importance to things than they already have
+<br># Don't give more importance to things than they already have

 ## Quotes